DCBO: 3 Small-Cap Stocks With Big Potential | StockNews.com

-Over time, small-cap stocks usually experience more volatility and dramatic price fluctuations than larger companies.
-However, they are more likely to experience growth than large-cap companies.

-Therefore, investors could consider buying fundamentally sound small-cap stocks, Docebo Inc. (DCBO), SIGA Technologies, Inc. (SIGA), and J.Jill, Inc. (JILL), with solid growth potential.
+Small-cap stocks are currently attractive investments due to their significant undervaluation and substantial growth potential.
+As these smaller businesses grow, their stocks can provide higher returns than larger companies.
+Hence, investors could consider buying fundamentally strong small-cap stocks such as Docebo Inc. (DCBO), SIGA Technologies, Inc. (SIGA), and J.Jill, Inc. (JILL) with significant potential.

-Despite being highly prone to market fluctuations, small-cap stocks tend to perform well during periods of economic growth.
-A reflection of this is evident in Friday’s strong jobs report of the United States.

-Moreover, the global economy has been quite resilient despite rate hikes.
-The International Monetary Fund (IMF) predicts a 3.2% economic growth in 2024 and 2025.
-For advanced economies, growth is expected to rise from 1.6% in 2023 to 1.7% this year.
+The World Bank expects global economic growth to steady at 2.6% in 2024, slightly increasing to 2.7% in 2025-26, aided by lower global inflation and careful central bank actions.
+The robust US economy, evident in a strong May jobs report, backs the case for investing in small-cap stocks, although they tend to be more volatile over time compared to larger companies.

+Investing in small-cap stocks is attractive now because they are undervalued, trading than large-cap stocks, and benefit from the strong US economy, driving revenue and earnings.
+Additionally, the expected Federal Reserve interest rate cuts in September and a downward shift in the yield curve support a favorable environment for these stocks to grow.

-Considering these encouraging trends, let’s take a look at the fundamentals of the three best small-cap stocks.
+Considering these conducive trends, let’s examine the fundamentals of the above-mentioned small-cap stocks.

 Docebo Inc. (DCBO)

-Valued at $1.16 billion by market cap, DCBO operates as a learning management software company that provides Artificial Intelligence (AI)-powered learning platform in North America and internationally.
+Headquartered in Toronto, Canada, DCBO operates as a learning management software company that provides artificial intelligence (AI)-powered learning platforms in North America, Europe, and the Asia-Pacific region.
 It offers a Learning Management System (LMS) to train internal and external workforces, partners, and customers.
-The company is headquartered in Toronto, Canada.
+DCBO is valued at $1.14 billion by market cap.

-DCBO’s revenue grew at a CAGR of 39% over the past three years.
-In addition, its total assets grew at 64.1% CAGR over the past five years.
+DCBO’s revenue grew at a CAGR of 38.9% over the past three years.
+Likewise, its levered FCF grew at a CAGR of 48.6% over the past three years.

-Street expects DCBO’s EPS and revenues to rise 71.4% and 20% year-over-year to $0.24 and $52.32 million in the second quarter ending June 2024, respectively.
-The company surpassed the consensus EPS and revenue estimates in each of the trailing four quarters.

-Over the past year, the stock has gained 6.2% to close the last trading session at $38.10.
+For the quarter ending June 30, 2024, DCBO’s EPS and revenue are expected to increase 59.2% and 20% year-over-year to $0.22 and $52.33 million, respectively.
+It surpassed the consensus EPS estimates in each of the trailing four quarters.
+Over the past month, DCBO’s stock has gained 3.5% to close the last trading session at $37.51.

-DCBO’s POWR Ratings reflect its robust outlook.
-The stock has an overall rating of A, which translates to a Strong Buy in our proprietary rating system.
-The POWR Ratings are calculated by considering 118 different factors, with each factor weighted to an optimal degree.
+It’s no surprise that DCBO has an overall rating of A, which translates to a Strong Buy in our proprietary POWR Ratings system.
+The POWR Ratings assess stocks by 118 different factors, each with its own weighting.

-DCBO has an A grade for Growth, Sentiment, and Quality.
-The stock is ranked #10 out of 135 stocks within the Software – Application industry.

-To see the other ratings of DCBO for Value, Momentum, and Stability, click here.
+It has an A grade for Growth, Sentiment, and Quality.
+Within the Software – Application industry, it is ranked #8 out of 134 stocks.
+To see DCBO’s Value, Momentum, and Stability ratings, click here.

 SIGA Technologies, Inc. (SIGA)

-Valued at $546.22 million by market cap, SIGA is a commercial-stage pharmaceutical company that focuses on health security-related markets in the United States.
-The company’s lead product is TPOXX, an oral formulation antiviral drug for the treatment of human smallpox disease caused by the variola virus.
+Valued at $515.64 million by market cap, SIGA is a commercial-stage pharmaceutical company that focuses on health security-related markets.
+Its lead product is TPOXX, an oral formulation antiviral drug for the treatment of human smallpox disease caused by the variola virus.

-On April 1, 2024, SIGA announced an amendment to its international promotion agreement with Meridian Medical Technologies, Inc. Under this amendment, SIGA will drive international promotion activities for oral TPOXX® while maintaining its contractual relationship with Meridian to maintain continuity for crucial customer relationships.

-The company believes the amendment in the Meridian promotion agreement will be instrumental in driving long-term growth opportunities for oral TPOXX.

-In the first quarter that ended March 31, 2024, SIGA’s total revenues increased 3.9% year-over-year to $25.43 million, and its operating income came in at $11.28 million, compared to an operating loss of $2.11 million in the previous year’s quarter.
+During the fiscal first quarter that ended March 31, 2024, SIGA’s total revenues increased 3.9% year-over-year to $25.43 million.
+Its operating income came in at $11.28 million, compared to an operating loss of $2.11 million in the year-ago quarter.

-The company’s net income came in at $10.28 million, compared to a loss of $918.26 thousand in the previous-year quarter.
-Also, its income per share came in at $0.14, compared to a loss per share of $0.01 in the previous-year quarter.
+Similarly, the company’s net income stood at $10.28 million, compared to a loss of $918.26 thousand in the previous-year quarter.
+Also, its income per share was $0.14, compared to a loss per share of $0.01 in the previous year’s quarter.

-SIGA’s revenue grew at a CAGR of 7.3% over the past two years, while its total assets grew at a 20.6% CAGR over the same time frame.
+SIGA’s net income grew at a CAGR of 7.2% over the past three years.
+Similarly, its EPS grew at a CAGR of 10.8% during the same period.

-Shares of SIGA have surged 74.9% over the past nine months and 30.4% over the past six months to close the last trading session at $7.68.

-SIGA’s sound fundamentals are reflected in its POWR Ratings.
-The stock has an overall rating of B, equating to a Buy in our proprietary rating system.
+SIGA’s strong fundamentals are reflected in its POWR Ratings.
+It has an overall rating of B, equating to a Buy in our proprietary rating system.

-SIGA has an A grade for Quality, Growth, and Value.
-It is ranked #9 in the 357-stock Biotech industry.
+It has an A grade for Value and Quality and a B for Growth.
+It is ranked #15 out of 354 stocks in the Biotech industry.
+Beyond what we stated above, we also have given SIGA grades for Momentum, Stability, and Sentiment.
+Get all the SIGA ratings here.

-In addition to the POWR Ratings highlighted above, you can check SIGA’s ratings for Stability, Momentum, and Sentiment here.

 J.Jill, Inc. (JILL)